choreonoid/choreonoid-doc/en/simulation/pseudo-continuous-track.rst

 In this case, the model rotates to the right.

-.. note:: While dq_target normally gives joint angular velocity, for simplified crawlers this is not the "angular velocity of the wheel axis" that would correspond to it, but rather the relative velocity at contact points.
-Note that the simplified crawler itself is physically impossible and specific to the simulator, so we do this for convenience to accommodate it.
+.. note:: While dq_target normally gives joint angular velocity, for simplified tracks this is not the "angular velocity of the wheel axis" that would correspond to it, but rather the relative velocity at contact points.
+Note that the simplified track itself is physically impossible and specific to the simulator, so we do this for convenience to accommodate it.

 Simulation Sample
 -----------------

-As a sample to move the sample crawler model, there is a project called "SampleCrawler.cnoid".
-When you run simulation in this project, the crawler model moves while climbing over floor steps as shown in the figure.
+As a sample to move the sample Crawler model, there is a project called "SampleCrawler.cnoid".
+When you run simulation in this project, the Crawler model moves while climbing over floor steps as shown in the figure.

 .. image:: images/SampleCrawlerProject.png

 The controller used here is implemented in the SimpleController format.
 The source file is "src/sample/SimpleController/SampleCrawlerController.cpp", which you can refer to.

-Also, "SampleCrawlerJoystick.cnoid" allows you to operate the crawler model with a USB-connected joystick (gamepad).
-For the first analog stick of the joystick, its up/down/left/right corresponds to the crawler model's forward/backward/left turn/right turn.
+Also, "SampleCrawlerJoystick.cnoid" allows you to operate the Crawler model with a USB-connected joystick (gamepad).
+For the first analog stick of the joystick, its up/down/left/right corresponds to the Crawler model's forward/backward/left turn/right turn.

 If you don't have a joystick connected, you can use the "Virtual Joystick View" below for the same operation as a joystick.

 .. image:: images/VirtualJoystickView.png

 The first analog stick of the joystick is mapped to keyboard keys "E", "D", "S", "F", corresponding to up, down, left, and right of the stick respectively.
 After starting the simulation, click inside this view to give it keyboard focus.
-Then you can operate the crawler model by pressing these keys.
+Then you can operate the Crawler model by pressing these keys.

 The source for this controller is "src/sample/SimpleController/SampleCrawlerJoystickController.cpp".